Brian Dooreck MD

 Gas

 Gas is formed in the intestines by the action of bacteria as food is being digested.
-Gas is also called flatus or flatulence and is passed through the intestine and out the body through the rectum.
+Gas is also called flatus or flatulence and is passed through the intestine and out of the body through the rectum.

 Key Points on Gas